 Discharge from the vagina is normal – and healthy.
 It carries the dead cells and unwanted toxins and bacteria and prevents dryness and infections.
-When your vagina is in ill-health of course it can be uncomfortable and disconcerting, but it can also affect your sexual life by slowing your libido and affecting your fertility.
+When your vagina is in ill-health, of course, it can be uncomfortable and disconcerting.
+Still, it can also affect your sexual life by slowing your libido and affecting your fertility.

 Some warning signs that your vagina is unhealthy include: